0xarc-io/analytics-sdk/docs-site/docs/tracking/manual/signature.md

 # Signature Events

-Logs a signing event when a message is signed.
+Signature Events are logged whenever a message is signed.

+These events are automatically tracked, and can be disabled by setting the `trackSigning` config option to false.

 ---